System-Glitch/MaintenanceManager/README.md

   * enable <plugin name>: enable the selected plugin.
   * disable <plugin name>: disable the selected plugin.
 Note: If you are not sure about the plugin name, type /plugins.
   * backup: Saves the server folder into a zip file located in the "backups" folder.

+  * /cpu : displays the current cpu usage in percentage.
+  * /ram : displays the current ram usage in percentage and in Mb

 #Permissions:

 maintenance.*: Give acces to all MaintenanceManager commands.